Changa Manga: Revival of Changa Manga Forest

-On 11 November 2011, Khan Waqas A. Khan broke the story of rapid deforestation in Changa Mhanga Forest and exposed how unbridled wood mafia with the forest officials are rapidly deforesting the world's largest man-made forest.
-The Chief Ombudsman, Punjab, Javed Mehboob took a suo moto notice to probe the case and report accordingly.
-A series of news stories were then filed by Khan until 24 June 2012, when CM Punjab Mian Muhammad Shehbaz Sharif, taking notice of the situation, ordered the removal of Chief Conservator (Forest) Dr Mehboobur Rehman and Conservator (Forest) Rao Khalid from their posts and making them OSD.
+On 11 November 2011, a media report covered rapid deforestation in Changa Mhanga Forest and exposed how unbridled timber mafia in connivance with the forest officials was rapidly deforesting the world's largest man-made forest.
+The Chief Ombudsman, Punjab, Javed Mehboob took suo moto notice of the case.
+A series of news stories were followed until 24 June 2012, when Punjab Chief Minister Shehbaz Sharif ordered the removal of Chief Conservator (Forest) Dr Mehboobur Rehman and Conservator (Forest) Rao Khalid from their posts.

 The chief minister also ordered the Punjab Anti-Corruption Establishment DG and the CM Inspection Team (CMIT) chairman to carry out a joint investigation into the deforestation by timber mafia and ferret out facts about their possible links with the forest authorities.
 The CM also ordered an investigation into the issue from 1990 onward.
 The team was directed to investigate all the DFOs, posted at Changa Manga since 1990.
 Similarly, the team was directed to investigate all SDOs, Block Officers and Forest Guards who had been working there since then.
 Police subsequently made some arrests.

 However, all of the accused got bail from the courts, were cleared of the charges or received minor penalties.
 The Ombudsman issued a detailed report on the case affixing para wise responsibility on those who were responsible for the worst affairs and CMIT proceeded for criminal proceedings for the same, but everything went under the blanket and now almost all of the accused are working on the similar posts as ADHOC.

 The culprits was to appoint them on the same posts as contract/daily wage/ ad hoc employees while they are still OSD, dismissed from service officially.
 Apart from this, however serious efforts the government somehow started to bring back Changa Manga to the list of world's largest artificial forests.

 Changa Manga Forest could then safely be termed as having come back on track.
 Water scarcity was the first reason of plant disease and failure.
 The forest administration negotiated with the irritation department and took full sanctioned discharge of 113 cusecs for the forest for all seasons.
 This step alone brought very positive results and the forest grew green again.

 Illegal animals were another source of forest destruction.
 There were mafias that used to use this forest as the grazing safari and hence all new plantation failed because of abundant illegal grazing.
 864 Animals in this period were ejected from the forest on self-help basis as legislation for the same is still pending although a summary has been approved by the CM in this regard already.